fabnicol/mkg_docker_image/README.md

 ## The short story

-You can simply use MKG option `dockerize` with administrative rights and let it go:
+To create [an updated (AMD64) Gentoo ISO installer using MKG](https://github.com/fabnicol/mkg), just add option `dockerize` to command line with administrative rights and let it go:

 `# ./mkg dockerize gentoo.iso`